geonetwork/core-doc-sources/eng/users/source/quickstartguide/newfeatures/index.rst

 - **New Harvesters:** OGC Harvesting: Sensor Observation Service, Z3950 harvesting, Web Accessible Folder (WAF), GeoPortal 9.3.x via REST API See :ref:`harvesting`.
 - **Harvest History and Scheduling:** Harvesting events are now recorded in the database for review at any time.
 See :ref:`harvest_history`.
 Harvester scheduling is now much more flexible, you can start a harvest at any time of the day and at almost any interval (weekly etc).
 - **Extended Metadata Exchange Format (MEF):** More than one metadata file can be present in a MEF Zip archive.
 This is MEF version 2.
 See :ref:`export`.
-- **System Monitoring:** Automatically monitoring the health of a Geonetwork web application.
+- **System Monitoring:** Automatically monitoring the health of a GeoNetwork web application.
 See :ref:`monitoring`.

 Metadata
 --------